fenixsong/dx7-synth-js/README.md

-DX7 Synth
+DXperiment7 Synth
 =================

 ![](http://voices.washingtonpost.com/postrock/yamaha-dx-7.jpg)

-DX7 FM synthesis using the Web Audio and Web MIDI API.
+DXperiment7 FM synthesis using the Web Audio and Web MIDI API.
 Works in Chrome and Firefox.
 Use a MIDI or QWERTY keyboard to play the synth.
+Trying new algorithms and maybe more.
+(Subtractive post Osc processing?!?!)

 [Live demo](http://mmontag.github.io/dx7-synth-js/)

 Many thanks to:

+- MMONTAG - for this groundbreaking work into the web version.
 - John Chowning and Yamaha
 - Sean Bolton, author of Hexter, a DSSI DX7 modeler
 - Phil Cowans, author of Javascript-DX7 music hackday prototype https://github.com/philcowans/Javascript-DX7